input-output-hk/cardano-haskell/README.md

 The purpose of this repository is to provide a convenient workflow *for developers working on Cardano* to (re)build any or all of the components.

-This developer workflow is **not intended to provide reprodcible builds** nor to replace the scheme used for CI.
+This developer workflow is **not intended to provide reproducible builds** nor to replace the scheme used for CI.
 If you want to build the latest released version of `cardano-node`, then this is not the repository you are looking for.
-For that, just build from within that repository, which contain reproducible snapshots of all dependencies.
+For that, just build from within that repository, which contains reproducible snapshots of all dependencies.

 The intention of this repository is for developers working on Cardano to gain